typst/typst/tests/typ/layout/grid-positioning.typ

 )

 ---
-// Error: 2-4:2 Attempted to place two different cells at column 0, row 0.
+// Error: 2-4:2 attempted to place two distinct cells at column 0, row 0
+// Hint: 2-4:2 try specifying your cells in a different order
 #grid(
   [A],
   grid.cell(x: 0, y: 0)[This shall error]
+)

+---
+// Error: 2-4:2 attempted to place two distinct cells at column 0, row 0
+// Hint: 2-4:2 try specifying your cells in a different order
+#table(
+  [A],
+  table.cell(x: 0, y: 0)[This shall error]
 )

 ---